Trump says 80% tariff on China "seems right" ahead of trade talks

 The conciliatory tone of Mr. Trump's post comes as Treasury Secretary Scott Bessent and U.S. Trade Representative Jamieson Greer are scheduled to meet with Chinese negotiators this weekend in Switzerland.

+In a separate post Mr. Trump said China should open up its markets to the U.S. "WOULD BE SO GOOD FOR THEM!!!" he wrote "CLOSED MARKETS DON'T WORK ANYMORE!!!"

-The U.S. has imposed tariffs of 145% on imports from China, which retaliated with a 125% levy on American goods.
+The two nations, which trade billions in goods each year, have been in a tense stand-off since last month when Mr. Trump announced tariffs of up to 145% on Chinese imports.
+China retaliated with a 125% levy on American goods.

+The upcoming talks in Switzerland represent the first publicly announced meeting between the two nations since the trade war began.
+A spokesperson for the Embassy of the People's Republic of China in the U.S. suggested in a statement Wednesday that the U.S. was the one to reach out and initiate talks.

+"After carefully assessing the U.S. messages, China decided to agree to hold discussions," the spokesperson said Wednesday in remarks posted online.
+"The talks are being held at the request of the U.S. side."

 Mr. Trump on Thursday announced a trade deal with the United Kingdom, raising hopes that the U.S. is making progress in negotiating potential agreements with other major trading partners.